Aliases for AGT Gene

 External Ids for AGT Gene

 The protein encoded by this gene, pre-angiotensinogen or angiotensinogen precursor, is expressed in the liver and is cleaved by the enzyme renin in response to lowered blood pressure.
 The resulting product, angiotensin I, is then cleaved by angiotensin converting enzyme (ACE) to generate the physiologically active enzyme angiotensin II.
-The protein is involved in maintaining blood pressure and in the pathogenesis of essential hypertension and preeclampsia.
+The protein is involved in maintaining blood pressure, body fluid and electrolyte homeostasis, and in the pathogenesis of essential hypertension and preeclampsia.
 Mutations in this gene are associated with susceptibility to essential hypertension, and can cause renal tubular dysgenesis, a severe disorder of renal tubular development.
-Defects in this gene have also been associated with non-familial structural atrial fibrillation, and inflammatory bowel disease. [provided by RefSeq, Jul 2008]
+Defects in this gene have also been associated with non-familial structural atrial fibrillation, and inflammatory bowel disease. [provided by RefSeq, Nov 2019]

 GeneCards Summary for AGT Gene

-AGT (Angiotensinogen (Serpin Peptidase Inhibitor, Clade A, Member 8)) is a Protein Coding gene.
-Diseases associated with AGT include renal tubular dysgenesis and familial hypertension.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include growth factor activity and hormone activity.
+AGT (Angiotensinogen) is a Protein Coding gene.
+Diseases associated with AGT include Renal Tubular Dysgenesis and Hypertension, Essential.
+Among its related pathways are Development Angiotensin activation of ERK and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is SERPINB4.